* CEO resigns after second profit warning in two months

 Analysts were less bullish.

-(Additional reporting by Esha Vaish, Maiya Keidan and Carolyn Cohn; Editing by Rachel Armstrong, David Goodman and Mark Potter)
+(Reporting by Noor Zainab Hussain in Bengaluru; Additional reporting by Esha Vaish, Maiya Keidan and Carolyn Cohn; Editing by Rachel Armstrong and David Goodman)